advanced-js/syllabus/README.md

 * Creating Backbone-like models from scratch
 * Test- and Pseudocode-Driven Development

-Topics will be demonstrated through live-code examples, which will be available online.
+Topics will be demonstrated through live-code examples, available at http://afeld.github.com/advanced_js.
 Additional individual and group exercises will completed in-class.

 ## Assignment